DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/01_PrimerPPAppScenario.md

 * IMP_STATES_CHOICE - Possible import states
 * IMP_CO2_DRIVER_TYPES_CHOICE - Possible drivers for CO2 emission

+You will mostly get in contact with IMP_CO2_CONS_RAW_HDR in this hackathon.

 Conceptually all tables below behave like tables.
 But from PowerPlatform perspective we have technically two kinds of tables: **(1) custom tables** and **(2) choice**.
 Choice is like an enum and from a tabular perspective they have just two columns to accomodate key value pairs.
 They are the preferred option when you have a rather fixed set of values.

 The table below gives a short overview of the columns for the custom tables.
 In our hackathon the only used default column feature is attachments.
 All other required ones we defined manually.
 In a real world scenario you would only define missing columns on top of the existing ones.
-All relevant columns except attachments have the prefx `CST` to quickly identify them:
+All relevant columns except attachments have the prefx `CST` in their user-friendly name to quickly identify them.
+All custom tables and colums also have a schema and logical name for interacting with them.
+In our case its the prefix `HACKPP_SCEAPP_`.

 |Table name          |Column name           |Purpose                                     |
 |--------------------|----------------------|--------------------------------------------|